Uniform distributions on curves and quantization: Main Result

 \begin{lemma} Let $P$ be the uniform distribution defined on the boundary of the equilateral triangle with vertices $O(0, 0)$, $A(1, 0)$, and $B(\frac 12, \frac {\sqrt 3}{2})$.
 Then, the set forms an optimal set of six-means, and the corresponding quantization error is $V_6=0.0132077$ (see Figure~\ref{Fig2}). \end{lemma}

-\begin{remark} By Lemma~\ref{lemma14}, Lemma~\ref{lemma15}, Lemma~\ref{lemma16}, and Lemma~\ref{lemma17}, we see that if $\ga_n$ is an optimal set of $n$-means for $3\leq n\leq 6$, then $\ga_n$ contains one element from each of the interior angles of the triangle, and the remaining elements are from the sides of the triangle.
-In fact, for $n\geq 6$, if $\ga_n$ is an optimal set of $n$-means, then it can be shown that $\ga_n$ contains one element from each of the interior angles, and also contains elements from each side of the triangle.
+\begin{remark} By Lemma~\ref{lemma14}, Lemma~\ref{lemma15}, Lemma~\ref{lemma16}, and Lemma~\ref{lemma17}, we see that if $\ga_n$ is an optimal set of $n$-means for $3\leq n\leq 6$, then $\ga_n$ contains three elements in the interior of the triangle each close to one of the vertices, and the remaining elements are on the sides of the triangle.
+In fact, for $n\geq 6$, if $\ga_n$ is an optimal set of $n$-means, then it can be shown that $\ga_n$ contains three elements in the interior of the triangle each close to one of the vertices, and the remaining elements are on the sides of the triangle.
 If $\ga_n$ contains $n_1$, $n_2$, and $n_3$ elements from the three sides of the triangle, where $n=n_1+n_2+n_3+3$, it can be shown that $|n_i-n_j|\leq 1$ for $1\leq i\neq j\leq 3$.
 If it is not true, then the quantization error can be reduced by redistributing the points until $n_1$, $n_2$, and $n_3$ satisfy $|n_i-n_j|\leq 1$ for $1\leq i\neq j\leq 3$, and this contradicts the optimality of the set $\ga_n$.
 Due to technicality, we are not showing the details of the proof in the paper. \end{remark}

 The following theorem determines the optimal sets of $n$-means and the $n$th quantization errors when $n=3k+3$ for some positive integer $k$.
 It also helps us to determine the quantization dimension and the quantization coefficient for the uniform distribution defined on the boundary of the equilateral triangle.